Dick Parker by Rein van Looy

 'Het Geheim van de Roestige Spijker'.

 'Dick Parker' follows the "great detective Dick Parker" in an "educational and constructive picture story".
 The plot kicks off with Parker being asked to investigate "yet another murder mystery", which his colleagues can't solve, "because they are idiots".
-Throughout the story Bomans occasionally references characters and situations from non-existing "previous episodes".
+Throughout the story, Bomans occasionally refers to characters and situations from non-existing "previous episodes".
 The body count, action sequences and violence are depicted in the most ridiculous ways.
 Parker is apparently capable of jumping from a driving vehicle through the window of a moving train.
-Even during fights he is never severely wounded, despite getting hit with a pick axe.
+Even during fights he is never severely wounded, despite getting hit with a pick ax.
 While the tone is humorous, Van Looy depicts the violence in a far more gruesome way than the original 'Dick Bos' stories.
-We see bleeding corpses and in one particularly chilling scene a man is split in two, so we can see his skeleton and intestines.
-The comic strip was prepublished in Elsevier and later collected in Bomans' book 'Capriolen' (1953), though omitted from later reprints, when 'Dick Bos' had lost much of its topicality.
+We see bleeding corpses and in one particularly chilling scene a man is split in two, revealing his skeleton and intestines.
+The comic strip was serialized in Elsevier magazine and later collected in Bomans' book 'Capriolen' (1953).
+However, it was omitted from later reprints, when 'Dick Bos' had lost much of its topicality.
 A strange decision, since the story is perfectly enjoyable even if one is unfamiliar with the original spoof target.

 Cover illustrations for 'Vier Vreemde Vrienden' and 'Het Geheim van de Zevende Sleutel', signed by Rein van Looy under his pseudonym Tanner.